The Rights of a Motorcycle Rider in California

 - Pain and suffering for the emotional suffering and physical pain from injuries sustained in a motorcycle crash

 Additionally, if the injured rider was married at the time of the incident, the spouse may be entitled to compensation for the negative impact the injuries had on the marital relationship.
 These are known as loss of consortium damages.

 The majority of motorcycle accidents involve a collision with another vehicle.
 The force of impact and the lack of protection for the rider often results in severe injuries, or worse, a fatality.
 Intersections are particularly dangerous.
-Here are some tips for defensive motorcycle riding:
+Here are some suggestions for defensive motorcycle riding tactics:

 - Slow down while approaching an intersection, during poor weather, and in conditions with reduced visibility.